S 1 … keep at bay

 … discrepancy

-… There was a clear discrepancy between the two reports.
+… There was a discrepancy between the two reports.

 … discrepancy